Gloomcat/goit-devops-ci-cd/project/README.md

 ## Overview

-This project provisions a minimal, demo-friendly Kubernetes stack on AWS and deploys a Django web app.
+This project provisions a minimal, demo‑friendly Kubernetes stack on AWS, deploys Jenkins via Helm, and uses Argo CD for GitOps (auto‑deploying the sample Django app from this repo).
-- Terraform creates: VPC, ECR, and an EKS cluster with a single managed node group.
+- Terraform creates: VPC, ECR, EKS (managed node group), aws-ebs-csi-driver add‑on, Jenkins, and Argo CD.
-- You build and push a Docker image to ECR.
-- A Helm chart deploys the app to EKS:
+- Jenkins builds/pushes images to ECR and bumps the chart image.tag in this repository.
+- Argo CD (Service type LoadBalancer, namespace argocd) watches the dev branch and syncs the django-app chart to the cluster.
+- The Django app chart lives in project/charts/django-app:
   - Service type LoadBalancer exposes an external AWS ELB URL
-  - ConfigMap injects non-secret env (e.g., DJANGO_DEBUG, DJANGO_ALLOWED_HOSTS, USE_SQLITE)
+  - ConfigMap injects non‑secret env (DJANGO_DEBUG, DJANGO_ALLOWED_HOSTS, USE_SQLITE)
   - Default DB is SQLite for simplicity; the index page returns “Database connection: OK/ERROR”.
-  - Deployment uses a zero-surge update strategy (maxSurge: 0) to fit small clusters.
+  - Deployment uses a zero‑surge update strategy (maxSurge: 0) to fit small clusters.

 ## How it works (end-to-end)
-1) Provision infra with Terraform (S3/DynamoDB backend for state, VPC networking, ECR, EKS)
+1) Provision infra with Terraform (VPC, ECR, EKS, aws-ebs-csi-driver add-on, Jenkins, and Argo CD).
+Backend: local by default; S3/DynamoDB is optional.
+2) Configure kubectl and retrieve endpoints (Jenkins and Argo CD LoadBalancers).
-2) Build/push the Django image to ECR
+3) Jenkins pipeline builds/pushes the Django image to ECR and updates image.tag in the Helm values in this repo.
-3) Deploy via Helm (charts/django-app)
+4) Argo CD monitors the repo (branch `dev`) and automatically syncs the `django-app` chart to the cluster.
-4) Access the app via the Service EXTERNAL hostname from `kubectl get svc`
+5) Access Jenkins and Argo CD via their LoadBalancer addresses; access the app via its Service EXTERNAL hostname.
-5) Settings:
+6) Settings:
    - `DJANGO_DEBUG` and `DJANGO_ALLOWED_HOSTS` are read from the environment (ConfigMap)
    - `USE_SQLITE=true` avoids external DB setup (can switch to Postgres later)

-## t3.micro usage and AWS Free Tier autoscaling limitations
-- Node type: `t3.micro` (burstable 2 vCPU credits, ~1 GiB RAM) is eligible for Free Tier when used as EC2.
-- Consequences for demos:
-  - Very limited Pod capacity and CPU; a single node often can’t host extra surge Pods during rolling updates.
-  - We set `maxSurge: 0` and recommend keeping replicas at `1` to avoid Pending Pods.
-  - Horizontal Pod Autoscaler (HPA) can increase replica count, but replicas may fail to schedule on a single `t3.micro` without Cluster Autoscaler (which is outside Free Tier intent).
-  - Without metrics-server, HPA CPU scaling won’t function; with metrics-server but no spare capacity, Pods can still remain Pending.

-Recommended for Free Tier labs:
-- Keep `autoscaling.enabled=false` or `maxReplicas: 1` in `values.yaml`
-- Maintain zero-surge updates (already configured)
-- If you need real scaling, temporarily switch the node group to a bigger type (e.g., `t3.small`) — note this incurs cost and leaves Free Tier.
+## Node sizing
+- Default node type: `t3.medium` (2 vCPU, 4 GiB RAM).
+- For temporary extra capacity, increase `desired_size`; for single-node setups prefer a larger instance type rather than multiple micros.

 ## Install Terraform